 The best time to end your silent auction is when you have everyone engaged.
 Why end at a time when your audience has diminished due to lack of interest or them being distracted by whatever they wish to do outside the time they have committed to participate?

 We were recently contracted by an organization that had been using Mobile bidding for a few years and liked it very much.
 The event was a hybrid with people on-site, in-person, and people bidding live, donating, and participating in the mobile silent auction remotely.
 We signed a contract and began to develop the run of show.
 It was then we discovered that they wished the silent auction to end the next day “because the extra time would allow for more revenue.”
 We advised against this, but they would not budge stating they “always did it that way”.
 This was one of the longer delays we have ever been involved with, so we decided to chart the activity for a case study.

 At this event, the organization extended the silent auction closing time 14 hours past the hybrid event bidding volume peak into the following Sunday to allow more time for bidding in hopes of realizing more revenue.

 This action resulted in a 68% reduction in total bidding volume as only 32% of bidders stayed engaged in bidding activity through to the next day.

-Who knows what home projects, family events, worship plans or other thoughts people had on their mind for their Sunday?
+Who knows what home projects, family events, worship plans, or other thoughts people had on their minds for their Sunday?
 Besides they had already given dollars and time the night before.
-For the 32% that waited to bid in the last 15 minutes of the event Sunday morning, it is likely that they were aware that the competition would be low, and they could score some great buys.
+For the 32% that waited to bid in the last 15 minutes of the event Sunday morning, , they were likely aware that the competition would be low, and they could score some great buys.

 Whatever the specified closing time of an auction is, the largest volume of competitive bidding will occur in the final moments of the event because it’s human nature.